 PaperRater is a web-based application to check for grammar, spelling, and plagiarism.
 It is made for high-school and college students to check their assignments.

-You go to PaperRater’s website and paste your writing.
-You are required to select a type of writing and the education level of those reading your writing.
+You can go to PaperRater’s website and paste your writing where you are required to select a type of writing and the education level of those who will be reading your writing.
 This feature can be useful for writing informational articles, particularly to a specific educational demographic.
-But there is no “blog” or “article” available as a type of writing.
+But there is no “blog” or “article” option available as a type of writing.
 The options are mostly student-oriented.

-And the grammar-checker does not take into account context.
-While all of the spelling errors and basic grammar errors will be highlighted, a few contextual mistakes might get missed by PaperReader.
-For example, here, ‘affect’ was overlooked when it should’ve been ‘effect’:
+The grammar-checker does not take into account the context of the writing.
+While all of the spelling errors and basic grammar errors will be highlighted, a few contextual mistakes might get missed by PaperRater.
+For example, here, ‘affect’ was not highlighted and overlooked when it should’ve been ‘effect’.

-There are also styling suggestions examining your transition words, readability, sentence length, sentence beginnings, passive voice, etc. You can also get a quick snippet analysis of your word choices and vocabulary.
+There are also styling suggestions examining your transition words, readability, sentence length, sentence beginnings, passive voice, etc. You can also get a quick snippet of the analysis of your word choices and vocabulary.

-There is a printable report available of all this analysis too.
-There is also a plagiarism detector, although a little slow.
-You also cannot find any dictionaries or synonym finder.
+There is a printable report available of all the analysis too.
+There is also a plagiarism detector, although it is a little slow.
+The software lacks the feature of a dictionary or synonym finder.

 PaperRater has a premium version available that offers more plagiarism checks per month, premium modules, faster processing, advanced plagiarism checks, etc.